 Shadow of the Colossus is a single player action adventure game, originally released on the PlayStation 2.
 The game is by Team Ico, the same folk who produced The Last Guardian and Ico.
-However, this is very much unlike the others.
+However, this is nothing like the others.
 It's a game of epic proportions...
-But to say this game is an epic is to miss out some extremely key details, as it doesn't entail what is epic about it.
+But to say this game is an epic is to miss out some extremely key details, as it doesn't tell you what is epic about it.
 The visuals, the narrative, and most importantly the colossi themselves.

 Shadow of the Colossus is a story about saving someone you love.
-A love story almost.
-Your character, Wander, has lost someone they love.
-And in this story of devotion, you would do anything you could to bring that person back.
-Even make a deal with a vanished deity...
-In order to do this you have traversed to the edge of the world in search of a god, Dormin, who, as legends tell it, can bring the dead back to this world.
+Your character, Wander, has lost someone very important to them.
+And in this story of devotion, you would do anything you could to bring that person back, even make a deal with a vanished deity...
+In order to do this, you have traversed to the edge of the world in search of a god, Dormin, who, as legends tell it, can bring the dead back to this world.
 In exchange for this, this omnipotent being requests only one thing of you.
 Defeat the 16 colossi scattered across the land.
 No other instructions are given, and this is your only quest.

 The game is set on a gargantuan map, littered with history, nature, and an ability to tell its own story.
 The only time your character actually communicates with anyone is when he's given instruction for the next colossus.
 Other than that, his only company is his horse, Agro - an integral part of the gameplay and essential for traversing the vast land.
 Shadow of the Colossus is set in a time before technology and before the world was ravaged with buildings and humans.
 In fact, the entire game takes place with you as a single person in quite an empty world.
 With only your horse, you traverse the land and extinguish what little life there is left across it, one colossus at a time.

 Wander can do many actions in the game.
 However, all of these centre around finding, scaling, and defeating the colossi.
 Your player has two stats: health and grip.
-Your health is exactly what you would anticipate health to be, how much life you have remaining before you die.
-And with so little in the world to do you harm, it reduces through player action or from being thrown 100ft by a huge stone beast.
-Neither of which are ideal.
-Your grip meter determines how long you can hold onto something for, and in such an vast and varied land is essential.
+Your health is exactly what you would anticipate health to be: how much life you have remaining before you die.
+And with so little in the world to do you harm, it reduces through player action or from being thrown 100ft by a huge stone beast, neither of which are ideal.
+Your grip meter determines how long you can hold onto something for and, in such a vast and varied land, is essential.
 Whether you're scaling part of a mountain to get to the colossus, or scaling the colossus itself, your grip reduces as you hold on.
 You'll need to rest to let it recharge.